 - (ii) Nondeterministic optimization: this approach disposes the assumption that the OT schedule is predictable and solves the problem with the assumption that the number of required nets is unknown.
 Basically, the only way to deal with unplanned usage of sterile nets is by keeping and replenishing a safety sock.
-Accordingly, the system proposed four strategies. - (1) Arrange for sufficient safety stock in advance.
-This strategy deals with stochastic demands in a static manner and does not require information exchange on unexpected use. - (2) Include both planned usage as well as safety stock in the original planning.
+The system formulated four strategies. - (1) Having a sufficient planned safety stock in advance.
+This strategy deals with stochastic demands in a static manner devoid of expected information exchange. - (2) Include both planned usage as well as safety stock in the original planning.
 This strategy uses prior knowledge and does not require information exchange on expected usage. - (3) Schedule delivery only for planned usage; and guard against unplanned usage by an initial safety stock.
-When stock level drops below the safety stock level, the transportation plan is dynamically re-optimized based on real time information to include replenishment of nets which are below the safety stock level. - (4) Schedule delivery for both planned and expected usages; and guard against unplanned usage with an initial safety stock.
+When stock reaches low levels, the transportation plan is automatically engineered based on real time information that include replenishment of nets which are below the safety stock level. - (4) Schedule delivery that considers planned and expected usages.
 The transportation plan is dynamically re-optimized based on real time information to include replenishment of nets which go below safety stock levels.
 This strategy depends on prior knowledge and real time information.

-The optimal delivery schedule forecast in all cases is computed using a dynamic programming approach.
+The optimal delivery schedule predicted in all cases is actualized using a dynamic programming approach.
 Proposed strategic solutions were compared against reference cost in a simulation environment.
 Policies with stochastic demands resulted in lower cost than the reference cost.
-The practical and theoretical work presented in this work shows that up to 20% cost reduction is possible through the optimization of the flow of sterile instruments between sterilization departments and hospital OTs along with processes' streamlining and materials' standardization.
+The practical and theoretical work presented in this study 4shows that up to 20% cost reduction are possible through the optimization of the flow of sterile instruments between sterilization departments and hospital OTs along with processes' streamlining and materials' standardization.
 However, the transportation cost increases when outsourcing CSSD, which is balanced by the OT storage cost decrease.
 This would happen only if it is not possible to increase the storage capacity of the OT to handle weekly supplies of nets.
 In turn, this requires considering alternative solutions such as cheaper remote CSSD, cheaper intermediate storage areas near the OTs, or other solutions to counterbalance the increase in transportation cost.

 Optimizing SCM Logistics: Silva et al. (2008), in their work also dealt with logistics process optimization which emphasized on redesigning the whole configuration of the hospital SCM.
 The major challenge with regards to the current SC configuration hinges on the lack of coordination between the strategic decision level and operational decision level.
-This intensifies the challenges with respect to the decision making processes in whether, when and how to utilize the existing SC structure.
-For instance, decision about storage centers location, how to use these locations for existing facilities, transporting materials between centers, and how to assign people to cover these centers.
-The main of this proposed model was to better advance the logistics organization of SCM services in the hospital to improve quality of service and lower overall cost, response time, and storage space.
+This intensifies the challenges with respect to the decision making processes as to when and how to utilize the existing SC structure.
+For instance, decision about storage centres location, how to use these locations for existing facilities, transporting materials between centres, and how to assign people to cover these centres.
+The main idea behind this proposed model was to better advance the logistics organization of SCM services in the hospital to improve quality of service and lower overall cost, response time, and storage space.
 This model, rooted on Graph Theory describes multistage, multilevel and multiproduct production and distribution planning system.
 The model represented the multiperiod dimension of the problem through replication of SC with inventory edges connecting storage areas in subsequent periods.
-Decision variables relate the quantities supplied to the supply path (edge).
+Decision variables relate the quantities supplied to the supply path.
 Therefore, moving a given inventory through one edge depends on the channel of supply the quantity of items has traveled before.
 The objective function is to cut down total cost which includes acquisition, transportation, administration and inventory carrying costs.
 The model presumed administrative cost is fixed while storage constraint is constant throughout the planning process.
-The model performs under the constraints below:
+The model performs under the set constraints below: